pwntester/ysoserial.net/README.md

 ## Usage
 ```
-$ ./ysoserial.exe -h
+$ ./ysoserial -h
-ysoserial.net generates deserialization payloads for a variaty of .NET formatters.
+ysoserial.net generates deserialization payloads for a variety of .NET formatters.

 Available formatters:
         ActivitySurrogateSelector (ActivitySurrogateSelector gadget by James Forshaw.
 This gadget ignores the command parameter and executes the constructor of ExploitClass class.)